jonmbake/discourse-user-bulk-action/README.md

 This script will perform a bulk action on the following users: User1, User2.
 Note: When performing an Update the values are matched on email.

-Please enter the action you would like to perform: CREATE, UPDATE or INACTIVATE
+Please enter the action you would like to perform: CREATE, UPDATE, ACTIVATE or INACTIVATE.
 ```